ciarand/guzzle-docs/plugins/plugins-overview.rst

 -----------------

-Guzzle provides easy to use request plugins that add behavior to requests based on signal slot event notifications powered by the
+Guzzle provides easy to use request plugins that add behavior to requests based on signal slot event notifications powered by the Symfony2 Event Dispatcher component.
-`Symfony2 Event Dispatcher component <http://symfony.com/doc/2.0/components/event_dispatcher/introduction.html>`_.

 .. include:: plugins-list.rst.inc